 Crypto tipping or tip bots needs no introduction and crypto tipping on social media has so far been popular.
-It can be one way to appreciate a person for some outstanding work or innovation, a colleague, or a friend etc; but it is also a great way to spread word about crypto, crypto project etc.
+It can be one way to appreciate a person for some outstanding work or innovation, a colleague, or a friend, etc; but it is also a great way to spread the word about crypto, crypto project, etc.

 There are just many more applications of crypto in facilitating microtransactions at less or no fees.

 For instance, you can monetize content on Twitter or other similar platforms by hosting ads with said content.
 When you're paid for doing so, you often receive the money in the form of micropayments.
 The problem with these payments, however, is they go through third parties and therefore, a significant amount of money is usually lost on both sides, due to fees paid to these third parties.

 Setting them up is a quick and easy process!
 Most of the existing tipping bots or applications on social media allow for sending tips via chats, comments, reply to posts or as text messages simply by typing some commands, or simply by clicking a button placed beside a tweet or post, and these tend to be much easier than having to download a wallet, set up a wallet, open a wallet and send/withdraw/spend.
 For a start, a sender without crypto in his or her wallet might first need to load their bot accounts from their wallets, though some more advanced bots also allow users to receive coins from other sources, including exchanges.

 Many of the crypto tipping applications on social media use integration bots that can receive instructions through chats and messages, execute those transactions and return a value.
 But it may not be as simple as it sounds.